spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 nobody will know what is happening, and people will be afraid to change anything.

-For these reasons, it's a good idea to curate a config that all the teams can reuse.
+For these reasons, it's a good idea to curate a set of configs that all the teams can reuse.

 ## Use retrospective analysis to make debugging faster

 It takes a long time to configure a canary analysis.
-It can take a long time to debug it too, partly because with [a long-running canary analysis](#run-the-canary-for-a-long-enough-time) you have to wait a long time for the analysis to finish before you can refine it.
+It can take a long time to debug it too, partly because with [a long-running canary analysis](#run-the-canary-enough-time) you have to wait a long time for the analysis to finish before you can refine it.

 Fortunately, a Canary Analysis stage can be configured to use a [retrospective